drissamri/beautiful-jekyll/_posts/2017-02-22-java-keystore-keytool-essentials.md

 title: Getting started with HTTPS - Java keystore and keytool essentials
 author: Driss Amri
 date: 2017-02-22
-excerpt: Keytool is a tool to easily view and manipulate keystores and certificates in Java.
+excerpt: keytool is a tool to easily view and manipulate keystores and certificates in Java.
 tags:
  - Java
  - TLS